 Significant research by Statistics Canada in 2006-2007 was completed on whether the benchmark process should be maintained.
 The conclusion was that benchmarking of the MSM estimates to the ASML should be discontinued.
 With the refreshing of the MSM sample in 2007, it was determined that benchmarking would no longer be required (retroactive to 2004) because the MSM now accurately represented 100% of the sample universe.
 Data confrontation will continue between MSM and ASML to resolve potential discrepancies.

+As of the December 2017 reference month, a new sample was introduced.
 It is standard practice that every few years the sample is refreshed to ensure that the survey frame is up to date with births, deaths and other changes in the population.
 The refreshed sample is linked at the detailed level to prevent data breaks and to ensure the continuity of time series.
 It is designed to be more representative of the manufacturing industry at both the national and provincial levels.